Is a Former Employer's Bad Reference Illegal?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-This article provides a brief overview of when a former employer's bad reference is illegal.
+This article briefly overviews when a former employer's bad reference is illegal.

 Employer Defamation: Facts, Falsehoods, and Opinions

-A job seeker's chances of landing a new job can easily be torpedoed by a bad reference from a former employer.
-As suggested above, it is only by straying from the truth that a prior employer can make a bad reference illegal.
-However, there are some practical challenges with any defamation case, some of which are heightened in the context of job references.
+A bad reference from a former employer can easily torpedo a job seeker's chances of landing a new job.
+As suggested, it is only by straying from the truth that a prior employer can make a bad reference illegal.
+But there are some practical challenges with any defamation case.
+These challenges are heightened in the context of job references.

-Discovering the cause or reason why a job applicant was denied a job is difficult.
-These days, job seekers are rarely notified when they are not hired and no news, unfortunately, is understood to be bad news.
-Even if someone does get notified that they were denied a particular job, the employer rarely explains the reason, except perhaps to say that many qualified individuals applied and another candidate was chosen.
-As a result, the applicant might be left in the dark about any potentially negative reference checks from a past employer or supervisor during the hiring process.
+Discovering the cause or reason a job applicant was denied is difficult.
+These days, job seekers are rarely notified when they are not hired.
+Unfortunately, no news is usually bad news.
+Even if someone does get notified that they were denied a particular job, the employer rarely explains the reason.
+As a result, the applicant might be left in the dark about any potentially negative reference checks from a past employer.

 Concerned About Employment Laws?
 Have an Attorney Answer Your Questions

-If you believe your former employer may have violated employment laws by misrepresenting your employment history to your prospective boss, you may want to explore your options.
-Sometimes the area between the truth and a falsehood can be quite blurry.
+If you believe your former employer violated employment laws by misrepresenting your employment history, you may want to explore legal action.

-An experienced employment law attorney will be able to determine whether there is a viable claim for defamation arising out of your former employer's reference.
-An employment attorney will be familiar with any federal or state laws that apply to your case, and can provide you with valuable legal advice that will guide you through the legal process.
+An experienced employment law attorney can determine whether a legal recourse for defamation arises from your former employer's reference.
+An employment attorney will be familiar with federal or state laws applying to your case.

-Learn more about your rights and options by contacting an employment lawyer today.
+Learn more about your rights and options by contacting an employment lawyer today for legal advice.